 - If it has been longer than 180 days, or the deceased did not have a current LTC, then the sales must go through a licensed dealer.

 - If the inheritor is out of state, then have the executor/executrix ship the guns to a licensed dealer in that state OR have the inheritor pick them up directly.

-- Inherited guns still need to be registered with the state!
+- Inherited guns still need to be transferred with the Ma.
+FA-10 form!
 Inheriting Across State Lines: If a MA resident with an LTC/FID inherits guns from a deceased person out of state, they may go directly and pick up those guns (provided it is lawful for them to possess those guns in that state as a non-resident).
 Although the federal government prohibits private transfers across state lines, it does make an exception for “direct bequest or interstate succession.”
 This is especially handy when we are talking about a person inheriting handguns that may not be “MA compliant”.
-Inherited guns still need to be registered on an FA-10 form.
+Inherited guns still need to be transferred on an FA-10 form.

 For information on firearm laws governing private sales go to www.mass.gov/cjis under the heading of “Firearms Record Bureau”.
 If you are using the paper, (3 page ) form FA-10 follow the directions carefully, the address to mail this form is: FRB, 200 Arlington Street, Suite 2200, Chelsea, Ma 02150

-No person to person interstate transactions are allowed using these forms, Consult a Gun Dealer.
+No person to person interstate transactions are allowed using these forms, for other than, “direct bequest or interstate succession.”
+Consult a Gun Dealer.